ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>
 >> iface eth0 inet static
 >>   address ADDITIONAL_IP/32
->>   # The "src" option must be set in order for packets to reach the Internet
+>>   # The "src" option must be set so that packets reaching the Internet
->>   # have public IP as source, not private IP 192.168.0.2
+>>   # have the public IP as source, not the private IP 192.168.0.2
 >>   up ip route replace default via 192.168.0.1 dev $IFACE onlink src ADDITIONAL_IP
 >> ```
 >>
 > Ubuntu
->> Contents of file `/etc/netplan/01-eth0.yaml`:
+>> Content of the `/etc/netplan/01-eth0.yaml` file:
 >>
 >> ```yaml
 >> network: